The Swiss Confederation

 contact the Embassy of Switzerland.

 Proof of a medical insurance must be produced prior to departure from South Africa.
 There is no immunisation against DHF (Dengue Fever).

 For further information

-go to Travelers' Health.
+go to Travellers' Health.

 Switzerland is cold in winter and the summers are mild.

 For up-to-date weather information